owengregson/tranquill/README.md

 </p>

+<h3>⚠️ This code is provided for educational purposes only.
+I am not liable for any misuse of this script such as using it to secretly violate academic integrity policies.
+Use at your own risk.</h3>

 <h2>Features</h2>
 <ul>
 	<li><strong>Completely Undetectable:</strong> Simulates keypresses in a way that appears to like native keypresses, undetectable to any website.</li>